Eyal Berkovic

 Eyal Berkovic (or Berkovich, אייל ברקוביץ'; born 2 April 1972) is an Israeli former professional association footballer, football coach, team owner and television talk show presenter.

 As a player he was an attacking midfielder who spent most of his career in England playing in the Premier League for Southampton, West Ham United, Blackburn Rovers, Manchester City and Portsmouth.
 He also had a spell in the Scottish Premier League with Celtic as well as beginning and finishing his career in his native Israel for Maccabi Haifa and Maccabi Tel Aviv.
 He made 78 appearances for Israel, and is considered one of the nation's greatest players.
 Graeme Souness described Berkovic as "a tremendous passer.
 In the last third of the field, he is the best that I've ever worked with."
 Berkovic was also noted for various clashes with managers and players, including Kevin Keegan (his manager at Manchester City), and Welsh striker John Hartson.

-Following retirement he was appointed as general manager of Maccabi Netanya and later held a similar position of Hapoel Tel Aviv.
+Following retirement he was appointed as general manager of Maccabi Netanya and later held a similar position at Hapoel Tel Aviv.
 He is the former owner of Hapoel Rishon LeZion.